 LaBelle believes the fight for HIV/AIDS awareness must continue and not be ignored.

 “It’s sort of like the election when we knew Hillary was gonna win and she didn’t because some of us just dropped all thought about having her as president,” she told The Huffington Post.
 “It’s like if we dropped our thoughts and care about the AIDS epidemic, then more lives will leave this planet.
 So I’m there to use my voice and celebrity in any way to help it get better.”

 The free event was part of a commemoration of World AIDS Day with the AIDS Healthcare Foundation’s (AHF) Around the Globe in a Day initiative.
 The concert, which took place at the Dolby Theater, was hosted by actress Rosie Perez, and rapper Common was the co-headliner.
+There was also a surprise performance by hip-hop legend Doug E. Fresh.
 The night also honored actor, activist and singer Harry Belafonte with a Lifetime Achievement Award for his many humanitarian efforts.